brimdata/zed/docs/zq/language.md

-The language design here attempts to support both this "lean forward" pattern of usage along with a "coding style" of query writing where the queries might be large and complex, e.g., to perform transformations in a data pipeline, where the Zed queries are stored under source-code control perhaps in Github or in Brim's query library.
+The language design here attempts to support both this "lean forward" pattern of usage along with a "coding style" of query writing where the queries might be large and complex, e.g., to perform transformations in a data pipeline, where the Zed queries are stored under source-code control perhaps in GitHub or in Brim's query library.

 To facilitate both a programming-like model as well as an ad hoc search